The Workshops Rail Museum Visit with Kids

 About 30 minutes southwest of Brisbane, in a city called Ipswich, there is a train museum that is perfect for both kids and adults who love trains.

-My family ended up getting the annual pass and coming back to The Workshops Rail Museum multiple times this past year.
+My family ended up getting the annual pass and coming back to The Workshops Rail Museum multiple times when our kids were 6 and 7.

-Our kids, currently 6 and 7, have yet to get bored of The Workshops Rail Museum.
+After it expired, we went back a few times, and they have yet to get bored with The Workshops Rail Museum.
 There are many different things for them to do, and there are always child-friendly special exhibits during school holidays.

 Getting to The Workshops Rail Museum

-We have always driven to Ipswich and added in other activities, but there is public transportation available.
+We have always driven to Ipswich and added on other activities, but there is public transportation available.

 It does take about an hour and a half to reach the train museum from Brisbane by public transportation.